binitbanerjee/PeerToPeer/Readme.txt

-Developement branch not to be merged unless working.
+Developement branch not to be merged unless working on it.